SkygearIO/skygear-doc/content/chat-quick-start/js.md

 A normal chat app requires a user authentication system.

-In ```components/Main.js``` in the template proejct, you can find all the authtenication related functions.
+In ```components/Main.js``` in the template project, you can find all the authentication related functions.

 Codes in ```components/Main.js#L18-46```: